mohammedsaqlainattar/Serious-SQL-Apprenticeship/Data Exploration/Data Exploration.md

 ```

 3. **Temporary Tables**
-	We can also create a temporary table with only the unique values of our dataset after we run the  ==`DISTINCT`==  query.
+	We can also create a temporary table with only the unique values of our dataset after we run the  `DISTINCT`  query.
 	This is a very common approach when you know that you will only be analyzing the deduplicated dataset, and you will ignore the original one with duplicates.

-	The main benefit of using temporary tables is removing the need to always run the same  ==`DISTINCT`==  command everytime you want to run a query on the deduplicated records.
+	The main benefit of using temporary tables is removing the need to always run the same  `DISTINCT`  command everytime you want to run a query on the deduplicated records.
 Temporary tables can also be used with indexes and partitions to speed up performance of our SQL queries.

 	There is a lengthier process to dealing with temporary tables for our example
-- First we run a  ==`DROP TABLE IF EXISTS`==  statement to clear out any previously created tables
+- First we run a  `DROP TABLE IF EXISTS`  statement to clear out any previously created tables
 ```sql
 DROP TABLE IF EXISTS deduplicated_user_logs;
 ```
-:warning: Be very careful when running this following ==`DROP 	TABLE`== statement as you can’t really undo things when you drop an actual table!
+:warning: Be very careful when running this following `DROP TABLE` statement as you can’t really undo things when you drop an actual table!

 - Next create a new temporary table using the results of the query below
 ```sql